Here's a look at Germany's political parties, who they are and what they want.

 Parliamentary leaders: Alexander Gauland, Alice Weidel

-History: The right-wing nationalist Alternative for Germany (AfD) has surged to prominence in the four years of its existence.
+History: The right-wing nationalist Alternative for Germany (AfD) has surged to prominence in the six years of its existence.
 Founded just five months before the 2013 election as a euroskeptic party, the AfD very nearly entered the Bundestag.
 Since then, Germans have elected the AfD to every state parliament in regional elections as well as the European parliament.

 The AfD was originally created by a group of neo-liberal academics as a protest against the single European currency.
 They were angered specifically by Merkel's decision to bail out Greece in 2010 following Europe's financial crisis.
 But a power struggle in 2015 ended with the ouster of party leader Bernd Lucke, who was replaced by Frauke Petry.